cijogeorge/collaborative-text-editor/README.md

 ## A Real-time Collaborative Text Editor

 This was a project that I did in 2008 during my Bachelors.
+It was developed in Perl.
 Below is the abstract of the work taken from the project report.

 ### Abstract